tytydraco/yessleep/out/Sweater_weather.md

 “I don't think so… I don't have much to tell them, really.”

-I didn't even want to tell this guy, who had seen me in my fear and fury, and was at the camp now, that I'm pretty sure I was chased by an animate sweatshirt.
+I didn't even want to tell this guy, who had seen me in my fear and fury, and was in the oppessive atmosphere of the camp, that I'm pretty sure I was chased by an animate sweatshirt.
 I mean it sounded fucking ridiculous.
 At a police station it would sound even worse.

 I haven't told anyone about it until now.